Poudre Fire Authority

 Operations Division

-Operations Division is responsible for providing high quality, timely, compassionate, and effective emergency services to all people and businesses within PFA's 230-square-mile service area.
-PFA services include but aren't limited to: structural and wildland fire suppression; emergency medical services; motor vehicle accident extrication; high and low angle rescue; trench rescue; still and swift water rescue; hazardous materials incident response; and more.
+Operations Division is responsible for providing high quality, timely, compassionate, and effective emergency services to all people and businesses within PFA's service area.
+PFA services include but aren't limited to: structural and wildland fire suppression; motor vehicle accident extrication; high and low angle rescue; trench rescue; still and swift water rescue; hazardous materials incident response; emergency medical services; and more.

 Support Division

-The Support Division encompasses PFA's areas of occupational health and safety, Information technology, geographic information services, facilities, and apparatus.
+The Support Division encompasses PFA's areas of occupational health and safety, Information technology, geographic information services, data analysis and public records, facilities, and apparatus.
 The division provides many of the ancillary services required to keep the daily operations of PFA functioning at a high level.
+Each of these services provide critical and necessary information and support for all the operations of the Poudre Fire Authority.

 Training Division